 Many people start traveling more after they retire at age 65 or later.
 At about the same age, they also sign up for Medicare.

-Just when you start to travel more, you start to rely on a form of health care coverage – Medicare – that doesn’t cover your medical expenses when you are abroad.
+Just when you start to travel more, you might wonder whether Medicare covers your medical expenses when you’re abroad.

 Plus, the Covid-19 Pandemic can cost you additional money today.
 You have probably heard stories about Americans who have tested positive for Covid while they have been in other countries and been required to spend a week or more in quarantine before they could return home.
 The costs of staying in a hotel for a week can really add up.